raspberrypilearning/editor-make-a-face/en/step_5.md

 --- /code ---

+## Now run your code

-**Test:** Change the function name, then run your code to see a rectangle instead of an ellipse.
+Change the function name, then run your code to see a rectangle instead of an ellipse.

+Confirm the observable result.